pomdtr/sunbeam/www/frontend/docs/reference/schemas/action.md

     "key": "e",
     // the type of the action (required)
     "type": "edit",
+    "edit": {
         "path": "~/.config/sunbeam/sunbeam.json",
         // whether to exit sunbeam after editing the file (optional)
-    // if not specified, sunbeam will not exit
+        // if not specified, sunbeam will not exit "exit": true
-    "exit": true
+    }
 }
 ```